SwingGuy1024/Blog/Bad Uses of Optional.md

 ### Example 6: Self Defeating

 This one, I don't even know how it made it into production.
 In this example, a NullPointerException is thrown on the second line.
 There are four places in the line where a null will cause an Exception.
 Can you figure out where it comes?
+(The getLockoutDuration() method returns Optional<Integer>.)

     thing.setSomeProperty(result, authenticationResult.getSomeProperty());
     thing.setResultDuration(result, authenticationResult.getLockoutDuration().get()); // NullPointerException

-If you can't narrow it down, notice that `thing` and `authenticationResult` aren't null, or the exception would have been thrown on the first line.
+If you can't narrow it down, notice that `thing` and `authenticationResult` can't be null, or the exception would have been thrown on the previous line.
 My IDE issues a warning for the call to `get()`, saying *'Optional.get()' without 'isPresent()' check*.
 But that's not the problem, because an empty `Optional.get()` will throw a `NoSuchElementException`, rather than a `NullPointerException`.
 So it's clear that the problem is that the `Optional<Integer>` returned by `getLockoutDuration()` is itself null.

 Here's the class: